tengao-pku/Capsule-based-Fecal-Microbiota-Transplantation-for-Chronic-Insomnia-/README.md

-# Capsule-based-Fecal-Microbiota-Transplantation-for-Chronic-Insomnia-
+# Capsule-based-Fecal-Microbiota-Transplantation-for-Chronic-Insomnia
- ChatGPT 说： Data analysis code for the registered randomized controlled trial “The Safety and Efficacy of Fecal Microbiota Transplantation in Patients with Chronic Insomnia Disorder” (ClinicalTrials.gov Identifier: NCT05917379).
+ Data analysis code for the registered randomized controlled trial “The Safety and Efficacy of Fecal Microbiota Transplantation in Patients with Chronic Insomnia Disorder” (ClinicalTrials.gov Identifier: NCT05917379).
 ## Code and Reproducibility

 This repository contains the analysis code used for the registered randomized controlled trial